Skip to main content

 • FAQs About Ranges, Stoves, and Ovens

-Range, oven, stove—call it what you will, but the large appliance in your kitchen that cooks, bakes, and roasts food is one of any household’s most important ones.
+Range, oven, stove—call it what you will, but the large appliance in your kitchen that cooks, bakes, and roasts food is one of the most important appliances in any home.

-There are four different types of ranges: gas, electric, induction, and dual-fuel.
+There are four different types of ranges: electric, induction, gas, and dual-fuel (a gas stove with an electric oven).

-Each appeals to different types of chefs and home cooks, but here in the test labs at Reviewed, we test them and judge them based on the same criteria: ease of use, speediness, and cooking/baking abilities.
+Each appeals to different types of home cooks, but in the Reviewed labs, we test them and judge them based on the same criteria: ease of use, speediness, and cooking/baking abilities.
 After countless hours with our scientists, lab techs, and a professionally-trained chef, we can say with certainty that we've identified the best ranges on the market right now.

-The Café CHS900P2MS1 (available at Best Buy for $3,059.99) is our top pick for an induction range because it boasts fast cooktop heating, even baking, and a wonderfully sleek design.
-We also love the Whirlpool WGE745C0FS electric range (available at Appliances Connection), and the GE JGB735SPSS gas range (available at ABT).
+In our opinion, if you’re installing a new range, induction is the way to go, and the Samsung Bespoke NSI6DB990012AA (available at Lowe's for $3,386.37) is our top pick for an induction range because it boasts fast cooktop heating, even baking, and a wonderfully sleek design.
+If you’re sticking with an existing power/fuel source, we also love the GE GRS600AVFS electric range (available at The Home Depot) for its easy-clean oven bottom tray, and the KitchenAid KSDB900ESS duel-fuel range (available at AJ Madison)—which is superior to a fully gas range.

 Samsung Bespoke Induction range in kitchen set with oven light on